uiii/ampp/README.md

 `-create <directory>`: Create a project directory with specified name and initialize AMPP project inside
 `-port <port>`: Run Apache on specified port, MariaDB will run on the port increased by 1

+## Default configurations

+In the `%LOCALAPPDATA%\ampp\default` directory are default configuration files.
+It is safe to edit them to change the defaults.

+> Be careful with the variables starting with `$` (e.g. `$DOCUMENT_ROOT`),
+> these are replaced by the proper paths when creating new project.